Adviser to France's Hollande resigns after fraud accusations

 This year, Hollande’s main political strategist quit over accusations of past conflict of interest linked to his work for pharmaceutical firms, while a junior trade minister resigned after it emerged he did not pay income taxes for three years.

-Most recently, the junior minister for veterans affairs resigned in November after being accused of favouring relatives in the awarding of public contracts. ($1 = 0.8121 euros) (Reporting by Chine Labbe and Elizabeth Pineau.
-Writing by Alexandria Sage; editing by Ralph Boulton)
+Most recently, the junior minister for veterans affairs resigned in November after being accused of favoring relatives in the awarding of public contracts.

+Reporting by Chine Labbe and Elizabeth Pineau.
+Writing by Alexandria Sage; editing by Ralph Boulton